darkstego/wakib-keys/README.md

-# wakib-mode
+# Wakib

-Emacs mode that moves to modern keybindings
+Emacs minor mode that provides a modern, efficient and easy to learn keybindings

-This mode that in my humble opinion is needed to give Emacs some modern shortcuts.

 ## Bindings